-Here’s some of the stuff on the web that I stumbled across this past week:
+Here’s some of the stuff that I found useful or interesting over this past week: